TomConlin/Semantic_Exchange_Format/README.md

 to a simple repeatable pattern they become more predictable which is important when reading, writing and verifying.

-The simplest stuctural pattern I belive could suffice is one which could model of a deck of flash cards where cards in the deck are generaly related by having a similar theme. and questions one the front of each card are exactly related to answers on the back of the same card.
-This pattern forms a hirearechy four levels deep:
+The simplest structural pattern I believe could suffice is one which could model of a deck of flash cards where cards in the deck are generally related by having a similar theme. and questions one the front of each card are exactly related to answers on the back of the same card.
+This pattern forms a hierarchy four levels deep:
 (deck, card, front, back).
 A deck may have many cards and each card many have many questions and answers.